javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 </Tip>

-Now that you know how caching with Jeamlit works, let's get back to the Uber pickup data.
+Now that you know how caching with Javelit works, let's get back to the Uber pickup data.

 ## Inspect the raw data